team-ocean/veros/README.md

 Contributions to Veros are always welcome, no matter if you spotted an inaccuracy in [the documentation](http://veros.readthedocs.io), wrote a nice setup, fixed a bug, or even extended Veros' core mechanics.
 There are two ways to contribute:

 -   If you want to report a bug or request a missing feature, please [open an issue](https://github.com/dionhaefner/veros/issues).
 If you are reporting a bug, make sure to include all relevant information for reproducing it (ideally through a *minimal* code sample).
-- If you want to fix the issue yourself, or wrote an extension for Veros - that is great!
+-   If you want to fix the issue yourself, or wrote an extension for Veros - great!
 You are welcome to submit your code for review by committing it to a repository and opening a [pull request](https://github.com/dionhaefner/veros/pulls).
 However, before you do so, please check [the contribution guide](http://veros.readthedocs.io/quickstart/get-started.html#enhancing-veros) for some tips on testing and benchmarking, and to make sure that your modifications adhere with our style policies.
 Most importantly, please ensure that you follow the [PEP8 guidelines](https://www.python.org/dev/peps/pep-0008/), use *meaningful* variable names, and document your code using [Google-style docstrings](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).